KidkArolis/healthier/README.md

 Prettier is a powerful code formatter.
 However, linting your code in addition to formatting can reveal a number of code quality issues and potential bugs.

 Healthier is a code linter that you should run in addition to formatting your code with Prettier to find the most common issues with your code.
-It saves you having to install or configure any of the 100s of eslint rules by hand or hand pick the plugins to use.
+It saves you having to install or configure any of the 100s of ESLint rules by hand or hand pick the plugins to use.

 Healthier delegates all of the code quality related decisions to [Standard][standard/standard].
 The community has put a lot of effort into that project and Healthier simply helps you get the benefits of it when using a different code style, such as Prettier.